Skip to content

 Plugin order warnings — CSSzyx must be before Tailwind and React in the plugins array.

-Hydration warnings in Next.js — initialize the runtime in your root layout with allowCSRRecovery: true.
+Hydration warnings in Next.js — initialize the runtime in your root layout and opt in to per-element recovery with <section szRecover="csr">…</section> where mismatches are expected.
+See SSR & Hydration.

 sz props not working in Astro MDX — the MDX Vite plugin compiles JSX to runtime calls before csszyx runs, so sz={{ ... }} props written directly in .mdx files are never transformed and render as sz="[object Object]".